mildsunrise/nice-ace-ambiance/README.md

 ./demo
 ```

-Remember, you must have Node and NPM installed.
+It'll print the URL you have to browse.

 ## Why *Ubuntu Mono*?

  - The shapes are a bit more rounded and look better than Menlo or Monaco.
  - It's not Mac-specific (no platform discrimination).
- - This is open-source, the font should also be.
+ - Ambiance is open-source, the font should also be.
  - The hinting on bold text is better.

 ## Glyphicons legality?

-Glyphicons Halflings (the originally used ones) aren't available for free,
+Glyphicons Halflings (the originally used ones) aren't available
-and they present the inconvenient that they can't be easily shadowed.
+for free, and (as any image icons) they present the inconvenient
+that they can't be easily shadowed.

 So I've taken the normal Glyphicons set and vectorized them to a font.
 Then `@font-face`d that font and put a `text-shadow` for the effects.